 To date, Signal Ai has over 170 employees across offices in London, New York, and Hong Kong.

 Envisics develops Dynamic Holography technology, that overlays information through augmented reality onto HUDs (head-up displays) in vehicles.
 This grants the driver key, real-time information—think navigation, stopping distance, and hazard warnings.

-The company raised equity investment for the first time in 2020, an impressive first time-round of £38.8m from General Motors Ventures, Hyundai, SAIC Capital, and Van Tuyl Companies.
+The company raised equity investment for the first time in 2020, with £38.8m from General Motors Ventures, Hyundai, SAIC Capital, and Van Tuyl Companies.
 The investors intend to employ Envisics’ holographic tech in the next generation of vehicles.

 Envisics now has over 60 employees, all based in its Milton Keynes office.
 It is currently working on developing its technology and preparing to scale, with the production of the vehicles forecast for 2023.

 Total funds raised: £38.7m

 Secondmind develops machine learning algorithms that improve the decision-making of artificial intelligence robots, used in applications such as smart-city simulations and games.
 The company was founded in 2016 and is created by a team of researchers, data scientists, and machine learning engineers.